MicrosoftDocs/visualstudio-docs/docs/vsto/office-projects-in-the-visual-studio-environment.md

  The **Properties** window displays properties for project items that are selected in **Solution Explorer**, and for UI elements that are selected in the designer, such as controls or the document in a document-level project.
 Some properties are specific to the application and document, and some properties are the same across all projects.

 ## Data Sources Window
  You can use the **Data Sources** window in document-level Office projects to drag a data source onto your document and create a control that is bound to the data source.
-For more information, see [Binding controls to data in Visual Studio](../Topic/Binding%20controls%20to%20data%20in%20Visual%20Studio.md).
+For more information, see [Bind controls to data in Visual Studio](/visualstudio/data-tools/bind-controls-to-data-in-visual-studio).

 ## See Also
  [Designing and Creating Office Solutions](../vsto/designing-and-creating-office-solutions.md)